SvenTiigi/VanMoofKit/README.md

 ## Disclaimer

 > VanMoofKit is not an official library of [VanMoof B.V](https://vanmoof.com).
 This Swift Package makes certain features of the bike accessible which may be illegal to use in certain jurisdictions.
-As this library hasn't reached an official 1.0 version some features are currently not available or may not working as expected.
+As this library hasn't reached an official stable version some features are not yet available or may not working as expected.

 ## Features